slass100/beautiful-jekyll/sftp-setup.md

             AllowTcpForwarding no

 1. VERY IMPORTANT
-    1. login into a session terminal session (otherwise, you can lock yourself out of system!!!)
+    1. login into a second/separate terminal session (otherwise, you can lock yourself out of system!!!)

     1. restart service